Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Global webs

 \subsection{Topological setting}

-Let $\surf$ be an oriented \textit{punctured surface} with empty boundary $\partial \surf = \emptyset$, obtained by removing finitely many points $P$, called \textit{punctures}, from a closed surface $\overline{\surf}$.
+Let $\surf$ be an oriented \textit{punctured surface} of finite topological type, namely $\surf$ is diffeomorphic to the space obtained by removing a finite subset $P$, called the set of \textit{punctures}, from a closed oriented surface $\overline{\surf}$.
+In particular, note that $\surf$ has empty boundary, $\partial \surf = \emptyset$.
 We require that there is at least one puncture, and that the Euler characteristic $\chi(\surf)$ of the punctured surface $\surf$ is strictly less than zero, $\chi(\surf) < 0$.
 These topological conditions guarantee the existence of an \textit{ideal triangulation} $\idealtriang$ of the punctured surface $\surf$, namely a triangulation $\overline{\idealtriang}$ of the closed surface $\overline{\surf}$ whose vertex set is equal to the set of punctures $P$.
 See Figure \ref{fig:example-ideal-triangulations} for some examples of ideal triangulations.

-We always assume that our ideal triangulations $\idealtriang$ do not contain any \textit{self-folded triangles}.
-This means that all of the triangles in $\idealtriang$ have three distinct edges.
+To simplify the exposition, we always assume that $\idealtriang$ does not contain any \textit{self-folded triangles}, meaning that each triangle $\triang$ of $\idealtriang$ has three distinct edges.
 Such a $\idealtriang$ always exists.
+Our results should generalize, essentially without change, to allow for self-folded triangles.